 Hence, the strip encompassing South Africa’s south-western coast from Mossel Bay in the Western Cape to the Storms River in the Eastern Cape provides an abounding variety of activities.

-A combination of surfing in Jeffrey Bay’s picturesque scenery, shark-cage diving in Gansbaai and daring the world’s highest bungee jump above the Storms River will without a doubt content every adrenaline junky.
+A combination of surfing in Jeffrey Bay’s picturesque scenery, shark-cage diving in Gansbaai and daring the world’s highest bungee jump above the Storms River will without a doubt enthrall every adrenaline junky.